Massey High School: The arts

-Sports/Culture
+Sports and culture

 Massey High School has a sports programme, with its Sports Academy accepting new students each year.
 Sports facilities include two gymnasia, a swimming pool, movement studio, tennis facility, weights room, cricket pitches, two rugby fields and three soccer fields.

 Massey High School also embarks on bi-annual overseas sporting trips, including a rugby tour of the UK and Europe in 2004, a rugby and netball tour of South Africa in 2006, a tour of Canada and the US in 2008 which included rugby, netball, girls' and boys' badminton and girls' and boys' hockey teams, and a tour of Argentina in 2011 involving Rugby and Hockey teams.

 The Massey High School Annual Golf Tournament is held yearly at Huapai Golf Club to support the Sports Department.
 In 2008 the tournament raised $17,000 for the school.

 Netball

 The Premier Netball team were the New Zealand secondary school champions in 2005 and 2006.
 This was the first time a NZ secondary school team had won back to back national titles.
-The team has featured notable players such as Linda Vagana, Paula Griffin and Catherine Latu.
+The team has featured notable players such as Linda Vagana, Paula Griffin and Cathrine Latu.